BMLande/pg-cdc/readme.md

 ## Configuration

-When all images running successfully, you need to create postgreas coonection with debzium provided connected, which basically setup replicationn configuration, Hit below API to perform this.
+When all images running successfully, you need to create postgreas coonection with debzium provided connecter API, which basically setup replicationn configuration.
+Hit below API to perform this.

 Http Type : POST